 Small blood vessels called coronary arteries supply blood and oxygen to the heart.

-Certain patients may be given drugs to break up the clot if the artery is completely blocked.
-These drugs are called thrombolytics, or clot busting drugs.
+Some people may be given drugs to break up the clot if the artery is completely blocked.
+These drugs are called thrombolytics, or clot-busting drugs.

 Thrombolytic therapy is not safe for people who have: